k2view-academy/K2View-Academy/articles/DPM/03_Representantive_User_Interface/02_Representative_User_Interface_Submit.md

 ## Representative Submits a Request

-A representative can submit a request on behalf of a customer, using the “Submit a Request” button that is located on the search screen or by using the menu on the left.
-The list of requests type and the information that should be provided for each of them is defined by implementation using the Admin module.
+A representative can submit a request on behalf of a customer, using the “Submit a Request” button located on the search screen, or by using the menu on the left.
+The list of requests by type and the information to be provided for each of request, is defined by implementation using the Admin module.

 ![](/articles/DPM/images/Figure_35_Representative_submits_a_new_Request.png)

-When submitting a new request, the representative first selects the regulation that applies to the customer out of the Regulation dropdown list and fills the customer number at the Customer field.
+When submitting a new request, the representative first selects the applicable regulation to the customer from the Regulation dropdown list and enters the customer number in the Customer field.
-The representative can add notes to the Request before submitting it.
+The representative can add notes to the Request before submission.
-The list of Request Types options that is presented at the bottom of the submission form changes according to the selected Regulation.
+The list of Request Types displayed at the bottom of the submission form changes according to the selected Regulation.
-Once the Request type is selected, the right side of the form presents the list of fields that should be completed before submitting the request.
-This list is automatically adapted in accordance with the Request type.
+Once the Request type is selected, the right side of the form displays the list of fields to be completed before submitting the request.
+This list is automatically correlated with the Request type.

 <table>
 <tbody>